CanarysPlayground/Copilot-Prompts/README.md

 Help me build a React web application for booking movie tickets.
 Use Redux for state management.
 Suggest component structure, utility functions, actions/reducers, and API integration flow.

 Review the code and provide me comments so that my code would be more readable and understandable.

+Add input validation and meaningful error messages to this method.
+Show me how to implement retry logic for this HTTP client using best practices.

+Generate a reusable function in JavaScript that handles user authentication with error handling.

+Identify potential security issues in this code and suggest mitigation steps.

+Generate a clear technical document in .md file explaining how this API endpoint works, including purpose, inputs, outputs, and example usage.

+Create an HTML page that shows book recommendations with title, rating, description, and poster image for each Book.

 ---